bfox9900/CAMEL99-FORTH/README.md

 The BL instruction lets the CPU compute the new IP address for us and puts it in R11.
-This speeds up the DOCOL executor by replacing the addition with a faster register to register MOV instruction.
+This speeds up the DOCOL executor by replacing the addition with a faster and smaller, register to register MOV instruction.

 ```
 l: _docol    IP RPUSH,